Giant Staghorn Fern

 This species is non-toxic to cats and dogs according to botanical safety standards, making it an excellent choice for pet owners.

-Provide bright, filtered light.
-Avoid direct midday sun which can scorch the delicate fronds.
-These ferns thrive with consistent air movement, which mimics their natural canopy environment.
+Provide bright, filtered light with good air movement.
+Avoid direct midday sun that can scorch the fronds.

 In-Depth Care & Growth